Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 invited to click on the navigation bar to display the next or previous chunk of artifacts.

-To access a given artifact from the list of results, simply click on the pagination icon.
+To access a given artifact from the list of results, simply click on the icon or on the id.

 Artifact List Sorting
 ~~~~~~~~~~~~~~~~~~~~~